MeikelLP/quantum-core-x/docs/getting-started/developer.md

         # you should see a "Build succeeded"
         ```

-    5. Save the following as `atlasinfo.txt`
+    5. Save the following as `atlasinfo.txt` or copy the `atlasinfo.txt` from your client root.epk

         ```txt
         metin2_map_a1	409600	896000	4	5